Harriet Hayes Skinner

 Harriet Hayes Skinner (July 5, 1817 – September 8, 1893) was an American writer, editor, and religious communalist.
-Born into the prominent Noyes and Hayes families, she supported the religious views of her brother, John Humphrey Noyes, founder of the Oneida Community.
-Skinner joined the Putney Association and later the Oneida Community, where she was active in both intellectual and domestic roles.
-She contributed to Perfectionist publications, served as editor of the Oneida Circular, and taught composition and spelling within the community.
-Skinner authored the vegetarian cookbook Oneida Community Cooking (1873), which documented the community's food practices and promoted the use of fresh, local ingredients.
-She advocated for the community's principle of free love, which she viewed as a means of promoting moral growth and social cohesion.
+She was the sister of John Humphrey Noyes, founder of the Oneida Community, and supported his Perfectionist religious views.
+Skinner joined the Putney Association and later the Oneida Community, where she contributed to community publications, served for a time as editor of the Oneida Circular, taught composition and spelling, and worked in domestic and culinary roles.
+She authored the vegetarian cookbook Oneida Community Cooking (1873), which recorded the community's food practices.

 Biography

 Early life and family

-Harriet Hayes Noyes was born July 5, 1817, in Dummerston, Vermont, the seventh of nine children in the Noyes family, a lineage descending from Nicholas Noyes, who emigrated from England and settled in Newbury, Massachusetts, in 1634.
+Harriet Hayes Noyes was born on July 5, 1817, in Dummerston, Vermont, the seventh of nine children in the Noyes family.
+The family descended from Nicholas Noyes, who emigrated from England and settled in Newbury, Massachusetts, in 1634.

 Her father, John Noyes (1764–1841), graduated from Dartmouth College and served as a member of the U.S. House of Representatives from Vermont.
 Her mother, Polly (1780–1866), was the daughter of Rutherford Hayes and the sister of the father of future U.S. President Rutherford B. Hayes.

 Skinner grew up in Putney, Vermont, in a religious household.
-In 1831, during a revival movement, her brother John Humphrey Noyes experienced a religious conversion that significantly altered his life path and beliefs.
-Skinner, along with other members of the Noyes family, was influenced by his evolving theology, including his belief in the possibility of achieving salvation from sin in the present life.
-By 1837, she had publicly expressed her support for these views.
-Her brother later founded the utopian Oneida Community.
+In 1831, during a revival movement, her brother John Humphrey Noyes experienced a religious conversion that later influenced members of the Noyes family.
+By 1837, Skinner had publicly expressed support for his theology, including his belief in the possibility of salvation from sin in the present life.
+Noyes later founded the utopian Oneida Community.

 On March 3, 1841, she married John Langdon Skinner (1803–1889), a native of Westmoreland, New Hampshire.
 He was a fellow convert and editorial assistant to her brother.
 The couple had one child, Joseph John Skinner, who later became a professor at Yale University and held advanced degrees in civil engineering and philosophy.